 In the 1920’s CUSAGC sported a leopard, later listed as a lion, and in the 1937 list a red martlet was sported by 41st.
 The Sir John Cockcroft Venture Unit had a embroidered atom.
 The 13th were refused permission to wear a temporary badge for their 70th anniversary in 1980.
 Grantchester in South Cambridgeshire / Granta received permission to wear on owl badge on their green scarves in 1972.
 It was apparently connected to Lord Grantchester who was a supporter and rendered in a Greek style quite dissimilar to the Owl patrol badge and about 2″ across.

-Currently the 11th/9th, 18th and 26th along wih CUSAGC carry a motif on their scarves.
+Currently the 11th/9th, 18th and 26th along with CUSAGC carry a motif on their scarves.

 Other Cambridge Scarves

-The Seeonee Pack designed a scarf in 1933, Maroon with a 1 inch gold border.
+The Seeonee Pack of Cub Masters designed a scarf in 1933, Maroon with a 1 inch gold border.

 A Cambridge Gang Show scarf was discussed by the District in 1970.
 Initially Cambridge Blue with Cambridge and Cambridgeshire badges and GS (for Gang Show or Guides and Scouts) the final version was as pictured.
 It was made by the wardrobe team/ Guide County commissioner at the time (Mrs. Andreyev) by potato print.
 The Gang Show was awarded the National Gang Show scarf later that decade.

 Studying pictures of Scouts the nuances of even the best developed black and white photographs is insufficent to identify a group by the scarf.
 Colour is the most important feature on a scarf.

 Black and white photographs exist in the Cambridgeshire Collection with the scarf hand coloured.
 CC 12th Cambridge Box 2